Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Large Language Models (LLMs)

-Driving policy test scenario is crucial for evaluating the behavior of specific \gls{ad} policies, such as motion planners or controllers.
 In LCTGen~\cite{tan2023language}, generated real-world crash scenarios are used to assess the performance of a motion planner within the MetaDrive~\cite{li2022metadrive} simulator.
 In TTSG~\cite{ruan2024traffic}, GPT-4o-generated scenarios are used for multi-agent planning validation in critical scenarios.
-Specifically, they constructed a road and agent database using RAG with \glspl{llm} and proposed ranking strategies to select the best-fitting road based on the agent's behavior.
-In contrast, AutoSceneGen~\cite{aiersilan2024generating} uses ICL to prompt GPT-4 to directly generate a \gls{dsl}-style configuration code compatible with CARLA.
-AutoSceneGen uses a code-designed filter to select the valuable part of the scenario description based on simulation documents and ICL, and then adds scenario examples to the prompt.
-Then, a code-based validator transfers and validates the output from GPT-4.
+Specifically, they constructed a road and agent database using \gls{rag} with \glspl{llm} and proposed ranking strategies to select the best-fitting road based on the agent's behavior.
+In contrast, AutoSceneGen~\cite{aiersilan2024generating} uses a code-designed filter to select the valuable parts of the scenario description based on simulation documents and \gls{icl}, and adds scenario examples to the prompt.
+A code-based validator then transfers and verifies the GPT-4 output, which directly generates \gls{dsl}-style configuration code compatible with CARLA.
+The resulting scenarios are subsequently used to evaluate the performance of a motion planner.

-\textbf{Metrics:} Driving policy performance is commonly evaluated through: (I) \textit{Trajectory accuracy}, quantified with ADE and FDE~\cite{aiersilan2024generating} capturing deviations between predicted and ground-truth trajectories; (II) \textit{Policy robustness}, using collision rate and overall scores, for instance, using the CARLA SafeBench to assess safety and resilience of policies under diverse conditions~\cite{ruan2024traffic}.